dart-archive/pub-dartlang/app/doc/pub-update.markdown

 unavailable for importing.
 Any transitive dependencies of the removed dependency will also be removed, as long as no remaining immediate dependencies also depend on them.
 This is the same behavior as `pub install`.

+## Updating while offline

+If you don't have network access, you can still run `pub update`.
+Since pub installs packages to a central cache shared by all packages on your system, it can often find previous-installed packages there without needing to hit the network.

+However, by default, pub will always try to go online when you update if you have any hosted dependencies so that it can see if newer versions of them are available.
+If you don't want it to do that, pass the `--offline` flag when running pub.
+In this mode, it will only look in your local package cache and try to find a set of versions that work with your package from what's already available.

+Keep in mind that pub *will* generate a lockfile after it does this.
+If the only version of some dependency in your cache happens to be old, this will lock your app to that version.
+The next time you are online, you will likely want to run `pub update` again to upgrade to a later version.